Renewable energy in Greece

 Renewable energy in Greece accounted for 29 percent of its electricity from renewable sources in 2021.
-By 2030, renewables are expected to exceed 61 percent of Greece's electricity consumption.
+By 2030, renewables are expected to have a capacity of 28 GW, and exceed 61 percent of Greece's electricity consumption.
 This is a significant increase from 8% of the country's total energy consumption in 2008.
 By 2022, Greece occasionally reached 100% renewables for a few hours.
+The target for 2050 is a capacity of 65 GW.

 Regulatory conditions

 The increase in renewables is in part because of a changing regulatory environment.
 In August 2016, a new renewable energy law was approved that aims to further stimulate renewable energy investments by introducing feed-in premiums, competitive tenders, and virtual net metering.
 Under the new law, the compensation for renewable energy producers will consist of what they receive in the electricity market plus a variable feed-in premium.
 The latter is the difference between a price depending on market variables (e.g., the system’s marginal price) and a set price decided via a competitive tender.
 Furthermore, from the beginning of 2017, the new scheme to approve new renewable energy capacity is based on competitive tenders, where the Energy Minister is able to call on a tender for specific capacities and technologies.